 Why Setting Boundaries Feels So Hard — Even When You Know They Matter

-How guilt, people-pleasing, fear of disappointing others, and nervous-system protection can make saying no feel unsafe — and how Clinical EFT can help.
+How guilt, people-pleasing, and the fear of disappointing others can make saying no feel unsafe — and how Clinical EFT can help.

 Have you ever known you needed to say no — and still felt your whole body move toward yes?